designbyfront/Import-Data-into-ExpressionEngine/README.md

 003, 40
 </pre>

-This can also be used to update fields which can hold multiple values, eg. Categories, Playa For example, an item could be imported with CSV file format, where `Item Code` is unique:
+This can also be used to update fields which can hold multiple values, eg. Categories, Playa<br />
+For example, an item could be imported with CSV file format, where `Item Code` is unique:
 <pre>
 Item Name, Item Code, Item Category